 The first thing that you'll notice if you moved to this neighborhood is that an astounding 3.9% of the households are same sex couples.
 According to NeighborhoodScout's analysis, this is a higher proportion of same sex households than in 99.7% of the neighborhoods in America.
 This is one indicator that this neighborhood is likely a gay-friendly neighborhood.
 So if you are looking for such a neighborhood, the Quincy Northwest neighborhood should definitely be on your list of places to consider.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Quincy Northwest neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Quincy Northwest neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 67.7% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.1% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.